Carl-Firle/Aerosol_Study_Wind_Instruments/README.md

 Directory `data` contains `Particle Counts` of each subject during the different tasks and the emission rates from all subjects `
 EmissionRates_wind instruments.xlsx`. `Description` of `data` includes the principles of aerosol emission rate calculations and a translation table.

+Directory `fig` contains different figures:
+- Correlation Plots for task, height, weight and emission rates
+- 3-D figure of probe cabin
+- Histograms for aerosol particle sizes from different tasks
+- Plots for particle counts (time resolution and count event)
+- Task Plots for emission rates

+Directory `pic` contains further pictures of experimental setup.

+Directory `Risk Assessment/fig` contains output plots from the three risk assessment situations with respect to Alpha and Delta SARS-CoV-2 variants.

 https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#quoting-code